The Predominant Fault: The Hidden Root of Many Struggles

 “Lord, show me the one thing that most keeps me from loving You fully.”

-And once He shows it, the work of grace can begin.
+And once He shows it, grace can begin its work.

 Comments